alina-west/flutter_hw3/README.md

 # minecraft_character

-A new Flutter project where you can see the main characters in Minecraft
+A new Flutter project where you should create main characters in Minecraft.

 ## Getting Started